 Upon returning to the United States, I began searching for ways to further my international experience through my coursework and other work opportunities.
 When I found out about the European Studies Certificate Program, I immediately signed up.
 The program fit perfectly with my previous studies, and it allowed me to continue studying in an area that interested me.
 In fact, I only had to take two additional courses to fulfill the requirements.

-I continued to gain international experience by working as the marketing assistant in the Center for Global Education at Catholic University.
+I continued to gain international experience by working as the marketing assistant in the Office of Global Strategies at Catholic University.
 This position allowed me to share my study abroad experience with other students and encourage them to take advantage of the opportunity to go abroad.
 I was also able to learn the intricacies of all that is involved in sending students abroad.

 During the spring semester of my senior year, I had the privilege of interning at the Embassy of Spain in Washington.
 Working in the education office, I learned the importance of international education exchange and how to work in the language and culture of another country.